 Samsung SmartThings is an incredibly versatile hub, supporting a broad range of devices thanks to both Zigbee and Z-Wave integration and an open approach.
 There's work to be done on general usability, and the app situation needs serious finessing, but those who own a lot of kit from different manufacturers may be able to overlook these shortcomings.

-What's more, the new Connect Home box offers a hub/mesh-router combo that helps cut down on white box clutter, and integrate everything more tightly.
+What's more, the new Connect Home box - essentially the Samsung SmartThings Hub - offers a hub/mesh-router combo that helps cut down on white box clutter, and integrate everything more tightly.

 SmartThings' biggest strength is its versatility: it is the most compatible hub out there, plus Samsung has its own range of devices that can be tied in, including outlets and various types of sensors.
 Finally, it integrates with both Alexa and Google Assistant, so you can control all your connected devices and scenes using voice.